myflashlab/surfaceVideoPlayer-ANE/README.md

 // after initializing the extension, you need to attach a new video file to it _ex.attachVideo(File.applicationStorageDirectory.resolvePath("testVideoPlayerSurface.mp4"), SurfaceVideoLocation.ON_APP);

-// and finally play it! (it's a good idea to always check for SurfacePlayerEvent.ON_FILE_AVAILABILITY before playing the file)
+// and finally play it! (it is important to play the video after the SurfacePlayerEvent.ON_FILE_AVAILABILITY event is dispatched)
-_ex.play();
+//_ex.play();

 // there are many other methods for you to control the video playback like pause, seek, fullscreen, set volume, etc. please study the sample demo project
 // coming with this extension to know how you can work with the other methods and when/how to dispose the extension properly.